eveporcello/nodevember/README.md

 ## GraphQL Resources

-Here are some resources to help you in your journey with GraphQL.
+Here are some resources to help you in your journey with GraphQL!

 ### Graph Theory